katjam/healthy-code-happy-people/presentation/SLIDES.md

 - Elm team wander around exploring carefully - they feel excited - learning something new.
 - They've been reassured by the great docs, easy set up and supportive community
 - React team feeling powerful!
 They've got a clean new project to dive into.
+- This is going to be the best engineered project ever - now they know what they are doing.
 - Not advocate use, but popular way to tear up.
 Had a hunch about number of lines.
 - TICK TICK - not wrong